 Fascial Stretch Therapy

-By targeting this tissue and loosening it up, FST is able to increase range of motion, increase mobility and decrease pain!
+By targeting the fascia and loosening it up, FST is able to increase range of motion, increase mobility and decrease pain!

 All sessions are tailored to the client’s tolerance for stretch and current range of motion to get you the best results possible!